Olga Kameneva: Theater and CPSU's Women's Section (1918–1920)

 In early 1918, after the October Revolution of 1917, Kameneva was put in charge of the Theater Division (TEO) of the People's Commissariat for Education.
 Working with theatrical director and theorist Vsevolod Meyerhold, she tried to radicalize Russian theaters, effectively nationalizing them under Bolshevik control.
-However, Meyerhold came down with tuberculosis in May 1919 and had to leave for the south.
+However, Meyerhold came down with tuberculosis in May 1919 and had to leave for the South.
 In his absence, the head of the Commissariat, Anatoly Lunacharsky, secured Lenin's permission to revise government policy in favor of more traditional theaters and dismissed Kameneva in June.

 From the time it was organized in October 1919, Kameneva was a member of the board of directors of the Soviet Communist Party's Women's Section.
 In 1920, she supported People's Commissar of Public Health Nikolai Semashko's opinion that contraception was "unquestionably harmful" and should not be advocated.

 Managing Soviet contacts with the West (1921–1928)

 Between 1921 and 1923, Kameneva was a leading member of the Central Commission for Fighting the After-Effects of the Famine and oversaw a propaganda campaign against the American Relief Administration (ARA) under Herbert Hoover in the Soviet press.
-Between 1923 and 1925, she was the head of the short-lived Commission for Foreign Relief (KZP), a Soviet governmental commission that regulated and then liquidated remaining Western charities in the Soviet Union.
+Between 1923 and 1925, she was the head of the Commission for Foreign Relief (KZP), a Soviet governmental commission that regulated and then liquidated remaining Western charities in the Soviet Union.
 From 1926 to 1928, Kameneva served as chairman of the USSR Society for Cultural Relations with Foreign Countries ("Voks", Vsesoiuznoe Obshchestvo Kul'turnoi Sviazi s Zagranitsei) In that capacity she greeted many prominent Western visitors to the Soviet Union, e.g. Le Corbusier and Theodore Dreiser, and represented the Soviet Union at the festivities in Vienna commemorating the centennial of Ludwig van Beethoven's death in March–April 1927.
 Throughout the 1920s, she also ran a leading literary salon in Moscow.

+In 1927, shortly before she was removed from office, the composer Sergei Prokofiev visited her in the Kremlin.
+He wrote in his dairy that "Olga Davidovna herself seemed to be a lively, agreeable, somewhat American-style lady" whose office was "an enormous room, quite comfortably appointed with magnificent armchairs, sofas, many bookcases and bookshelves."

 In the early 1920s, Kameneva's family life began to disintegrate, starting with Lev Kamenev's reputed affair with the British sculptor Clare Sheridan in 1920.
-In the late 1920s, he left Olga Kameneva for Tatiana Glebova, with whom he had a son, Vladimir Glebov (1929–1994).
+In the late 1920s, he left Kameneva for Tatiana Glebova, with whom he had a son, Vladimir Glebov (1929–1994).